 A problem that's not a priority

-The problem is especially acute in Latin America, says Lina Torres, director of projects and strategy at Movilizatorio, a social research and public advocacy organization based in Colombia.
-Media literacy rates are low across the region (a 2020 study found 70 percent of Latin Americans were susceptible to misinformation).
+The problem is especially acute in Latin America, says Lina Torres, director of projects and strategy at Movilizatorio, a social research and public advocacy organisation based in Colombia.
+Media literacy rates are low across the region (a 2020 study found 70 per cent of Latin Americans were susceptible to misinformation).
 And a lack of focus at the policy level adds to the challenge.
-Much of the region, Torres says, is “fighting monsters that include the very basics of attending school or reading and writing capacities.”
+Much of the region, Torres says, is 'fighting monsters that include the very basics of attending school or reading and writing capacities.'
 In that context, media literacy is a low priority.

-To help fill this gap, Movilizatorio created DigiMENTE (“digital mind”), a media literacy curriculum designed specifically for Latin American students ages 12 to 17.
-There are plenty of effective media literacy curricula, Torres says, but DigiMENTE is the first that “has the context that makes sense for people in the region.”
+To help fill this gap, Movilizatorio created DigiMENTE ('digital mind'), a media literacy curriculum designed specifically for Latin American students for those aged 12 to 17.
+There are plenty of effective media literacy curricula, Torres says, but DigiMENTE is the first that 'has the context that makes sense for people in the region.'